 These days, Georgie is thriving at Bacardi, and her role as Global Head of Advocacy for the company’s Incubation brands enables her to work on not only the single malts, but Angel’s Envy Bourbon, Teeling Irish Whiskey and Santa Teresa Rum among others.

-Georgie’s role varies from creating global advocacy programming, supporting the Brand Ambassadors in market and their development, as well as inputting on marketing campaigns, writing education programs and working with bartenders to come up with delicious drinks that showcase Bacardi’s range of spirits in a new light.
+Georgie’s role varies from creating global advocacy programming and supporting the Brand Ambassadors in market and their development.
+She also contributes to marketing campaigns, writes education programs and works with bartenders to come up with delicious drinks that showcase Bacardi’s range of spirits in a new light.

 Her ambition doesn’t stop there, though.
 Georgie is also a liveryman of the Worshipful Company of Distillers, and a Keeper of the Quaich; accolades earned through her passion for the spirit’s history and complexity.
 “I love that each distillery has its own story and legacy, and how the people at the distilleries are an integral part of that story”, Georgie says.
 “I’ve always been intrigued by the complexity, depth and spectrum of flavour – whisky is far from a one dimensional spirit!”

-“I think it’s incredible how from five production steps – malting, mashing, fermentation, distillation and maturation – you can get a spectrum of flavour from light, clean and grassy whiskies like Aultmore, all the way through to big, rich sherry bombs”, she says.
-“And that’s what I still love about whisky today: the variety of flavour, stories and heritage, along with how a dram can bring people together in shared moments of joy.”
+“I think it’s incredible how from five production steps – malting, mashing, fermentation, distillation and maturation – you can get a spectrum of flavour.
+From light, clean and grassy whiskies like Aultmore, all the way through to big, rich sherry bombs”, she says.
+“And that’s what I still love about whisky today: the variety of flavour, stories and heritage.
+Also how a dram can bring people together in shared moments of joy.”

-She’s also noticed a seismic shift in the whisky industry over the past decade, with a much larger representation of women working in and drinking whisky, as well as a change in the demographic of those drinking it.
+She’s also noticed a seismic shift in the whisky industry over the past decade.
+A much larger representation of women are now working in and drinking whisky.
+There’s also been a change in the demographic of those drinking it.
 As Georgie argues; “Women have always enjoyed whisky!
 It just may not have been as visible until now.
 Changes in brand marketing campaigns have led to a more diverse audience drinking and enjoying whisky, and education through groups such as ‘Women Who Whiskey‘ and the women’s whisky nights at Milroy’s of Soho, have also helped with the increase.